 Staff are a key strategic asset for research libraries.
 Recruiting staff, developing staff capacities to engage in new work and in working with users in new ways, and bringing new kinds of skills and expertise into research libraries are priorities for effective change and adaptation to the new information environment.

-Proceedings from Recent Events
+Proceedings from Events on Workforce Issues

-- ARL-ACRL Human Resources Symposium
+- ARL-ACRL Human Resources Symposium 2012

 This column will enable library leaders to point to evidence of trends and general truths, and to support organizational change.
 Collectively we will build a shared understanding of what it means to work in a research library and what skills and competencies are required.